cuDSS Advanced Features#

 Once a communication layer is implemented and built into a small standalone shared library, the application should enable MGMN mode for cuDSS via the steps mentioned above.

 Note: if the communication layer depends on other shared libraries, such dependencies must be available at link time or runtime (depending on the communication layer implementation).
-For example, prebuilt for OpenMPI libcudss_commlayer_openmpi.so depends on libopenmpi.so to be found at link time, so an application should be additionally linked to the OpenMPI shared library if it is using this communication layer for cuDSS.
+For example, prebuilt for OpenMPI libcudss_commlayer_openmpi.so depends on libmpi.so.40 to be found at link time, so an application should be additionally linked to the OpenMPI shared library if it is using this communication layer for cuDSS.

-Communication layer (distributed interface) API in cuDSS
+Communication layer (distributed interface) API in cuDSS#

 The communication layer in cuDSS can be thought of as a wrapper around all necessary communication primitives required by cuDSS MGMN mode.
 While user-defined implementations are supported, the distributed interface API is fixed.
 The API is separated into the header cudss_distributed_interface.h.